ihmeuw/vivarium_inputs/docs/source/tutorials/pulling_data.rst

   - :func:`vivarium_inputs.interface.get_raw_data` will pull raw data from GBD, skipping all validations in order to explore and investigate.

-:mod:`vivarium_inputs` also provides interface methods to pull entity-measure data (e.g., prevalence data for a cause or exposure for a risk factor) as well as population structure, life expectancy, and, for simulation-prepped data, data about the extents of certain demographic variables (i.e., specifically age bins as well as all demographic dimensions combined).
+Both of the above methods can retrieve entity-measure data (e.g., prevalence data for a cause or exposure for a risk factor), population structure, and life expectancy.
+Functions to retrieve data about the extents of certain demographic variables --  :func:`vivarium_inputs.interface.get_age_bins` and :func:`vivarium_inputs.interface.get_demographic_dimensions` are somewhat orthogonal and imply the same data modifications inherent in calling :func:`vivarium_inputs.interface.get_measure`.

 .. contents::
     :depth: 2